vaheminasyan2/podhub/.github/ISSUE_TEMPLATE/bug_report.md

 3. Scroll down to '....'
 4. See error

-**Expected behavior**
+**Actual result**

+**Expected behavior (how it's supposed to work) **
 A clear and concise description of what you expected to happen.

-**Actual result**

 **Screenshots**
 If applicable, add screenshots to help explain your problem.